unix-world/PhpWebGrind/README.md

 Webgrind
 ========
-Webgrind is a [Xdebug](http://www.xdebug.org) profiling web frontend in PHP.
-It implements a subset of the features of [kcachegrind](http://kcachegrind.sourceforge.net/html/Home.html) and installs in seconds and works on all platforms.
+Webgrind is an [Xdebug](http://www.xdebug.org) profiling web frontend in PHP.
+It implements a subset of the features of [kcachegrind](https://kcachegrind.github.io/) and installs in seconds and works on all platforms.
 For quick'n'dirty optimizations it does the job.
 Here's a screenshot showing the output from profiling:

 [![](http://jokke.dk/media/2008-webgrind/webgrind_small.png)](http://jokke.dk/media/2008-webgrind/webgrind_large.png)